apache/www-site/content/licenses/cla-faq.md

 ICLA, CCLA, SGA, and Member license documents are PDF forms with entry form fields.
 There is also space for a signature which cannot be typed.
 Using a PDF form filler will allow the submitter to fill and sign the forms without printing them.
+Some browsers can fill PDF forms directly.
-The precise steps needed depend on the operating system of the submitter.
+The precise steps needed depend on the operating system and tools used by the submitter.

 **MacOSX and Linux users:**

-1. Use your browser to navigate to the [.PDF form](/licenses/contributor-agreements.html) and download it to a local file using the save-as function.
+1. Use your browser to navigate to the appropriate [PDF form found here](/licenses/contributor-agreements.html).
-2. Open the file with a form filler (details below).
+2. Fill the form with your browser or download the file and open the file with a form filler (details below).
-3. Open the email client and create a message to [secretary@apache.org](mailto:secretary@apache.org), attach the completed form and send it to secretary.
+4. Open the email client and create a message to [secretary@apache.org](mailto:secretary@apache.org), attach the completed form and send it to secretary.
-4. Keep the completed form for your records.
+5. Keep the completed form for your records.

 **Apple iOS users:**

-1. Use your browser to navigate to the [.PDF form](/licenses/contributor-agreements.html) and download it using the **Files** feature.
+1. Use your browser to navigate to the appropriate [PDF form found here](/licenses/contributor-agreements.html) and download it using the **Files** feature.
 2. Fill the form fields using the keyboard.
 For the signature, use the **Signature** function to attach your signature.
 3. **Share** the file to the email client and send the message with the attached form to